nurulazam-dev/mna-cars-warehouse-client/README.md

 ## 📖 Overview

-**MNA Cars Warehouse** is a full-stack inventory management system for car warehouses.
+**MNA Car Warehouse** is a full-stack inventory management system for car warehouses.
 It enables admins and users to manage, track, and analyze car stocks, orders, and users with a modern dashboard, robust authentication, and real-time statistics.

 ---